 The Process of Dental Implants

 Prior to surgery, your cosmetic dentist will offer you local or general anesthesia to control any pain.
-Talk to your central islip dentist to discuss your fears and your pain tolerance to determine which option is best for you.
+Talk to your dentist to discuss your fears and your pain tolerance to determine which option is best for you.
 Be sure to drop your kids off at Day Care, Suffolk before you get your surgery.

 The first part of the surgery involves removing the damaged tooth and its root, or the root that remains from a missing tooth.
 The jaw is then prepared for surgery, which may involve bone grafting.
 Once your jaw heals, a metal post (a dental implant,) will be placed into your jaw.